Send the link below via email or IMCopy

 Two versions of the Treaty

-Title page has pictures and words related to the Treaty of Waitangi
+Title page has pictures and words related to some of the middle circle of the Treaty concept wheel

 Task: for homework you are to create a title page for our topic, including the words 'Why the Treaty Now?'.
 Use the below criteria to guide you on what to include on your title page